boredazfcuk/docker-icloudpd/README.md

 **download_path**: This is the directory to which files will be downloaded from iCloud.
 If this variable is not set, it will default to "/home/${user}/iCloud"

 **synchronisation_interval**: This is the number of seconds between syncronisations.
-Common intervals would be: 3hrs - 10800, 4hrs - 14400, 6hrs - 21600 & 12hrs - 43200.
-If variable is not set it will default to every 12hrs (43200 seconds)
+It can be set to the following periods: 43200 (12hrs), 86400 (24hrs), 129600 (36hrs), 172800 (48hrs) and 604800 (7 days).
+If this variable is not set to one of these values, it will default to 86400 seconds.
+Since the release of iOS14 Apple seems to configured a maximum limit to the number of authentications per 2FA cookie to around 26.
+This would mean re-confirming 2FA authentication daily if the synchronisation interval was set to 1hr.

+**synchronisation_delay**: This is the number of minutes to delay the first synchronisation.
+This is so that you can stagger the synchronisations of multiple containers.
+If this value is not set.
+It will default to 0.

 **notification_days**: This is number of days until cookie expiration for which to generate notifications.
 This will default to 7 days if not specified so you will receive a single notification in the 7 days running up to cookie expiration